 However, the maturity in the adoption process is what separates the wheat from the chaff.
 Most customers tend to swing from ‘cloud is not secure’ to ‘the native cloud tools are sufficient ‘.
 The mature adopters, notably financial institutions, spend more resources upfront in devising a well-planned and governed implementation on the cloud.
-We, at Cloud Kinetics have had the fortune to work with some of these larger institutions and would like to touch upon some experiences in this blog.

 Cloud governance, at its simplest, is to ensure that the cloud resources are deployed and managed and accessed in accordance with the Global security and governance standards, as well as the company’s policies that dictate the what, who, why, when, where and how.
 This includes everything from

 . request and approval workflow for a cloud resource